atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 LETTER XXXVIII
 Lord Woburn to Mr. Wilmot.
 Lady charlotte has not been well. — I hope the dear creature vrill not, by Stifling her pasiion for me, throw herself into a fever. — jesting apart, though I vas seriously anxious about her, and began to think of a way to make it up with her, I could r ot meet her at any public place, after the night mentioned in my last letter- -- have called several times at her door, without being able to gain admittance. — The lasl time, I asked to Speak with Mrs. dawson— — came down, and with a roguish twinkling in her eyes, told me, that her lady was indisposed, and could not See company.
-“She sees everybody but me, Mrs, dawson, ’* said I.
+"She sees everybody but me, Mrs, dawson, ’* said I.
-“No gentleman, my lord, but Mr, Elliot.”
+"No gentleman, my lord, but Mr, Elliot."
-“Tell her, ” replied I, “that I am exceedingly ■unhappy to hear of her indisposition.”
+"Tell her, " replied I, "that I am exceedingly ■unhappy to hear of her indisposition."
-I was going, but recollested myself. r “Can you inform me, ” added I, “when She will be at Mr. elliot’s, for I know Sire goes abroad?” dawson Smiled, but Seemed doubtful whether Sire
+I was going, but recollested myself. r "Can you inform me, " added I, "when She will be at Mr. elliot’s, for I know Sire goes abroad?" dawson Smiled, but Seemed doubtful whether Sire
 Should give me the desired Information or not 1 took out my purse, and removed her Scruples in a moment. — After a Small hesitation.
-She curtsied, and Said, “I will certainly let your lordship know.”
+She curtsied, and Said, "I will certainly let your lordship know."
 The next day a line from Mrs. dawson informed me that her lady was to dine and Spend the evening, at Mr. elliot’s.
 I dressed — and went thither about Seven.
 The porter appeared in a puzzle, as if he knew not whether I was to be admitted.
 While
-While he was balancing about this important affair, Sir William ashton entered — He pasted me, and went upstairs. — I followed him, saying to the porter, “I see your family are at home.”
+While he was balancing about this important affair, Sir William ashton entered — He pasted me, and went upstairs. — I followed him, saying to the porter, "I see your family are at home."
 I found only Mr. and Mrs. Elliot, lady Charlotte, and a beautiful girl about fourteen or fifteen, who was, I soon found, a niece of Mrs. elliot’s.
 Lady charlotte’s face gloved at my entrance, with pleasure I thought, but She Soon checked Such a presumptuous fancy, by astuming her late reserved behaviour. — The Elliots also looked exceeding Stiff in their carriage to me, though quite easy with ashton; — So that it would have been a more formal meeting, if Kitty Downton, the fine girl I mentioned, had not, by the agreeable naivete of her behaviour, thrown us, insensibly, into some kind of familiarity. — My charrning Charlotte, at last mixed with us, though the words which She addressed to me, were delivered with the utmost caution j all picked, ail chosen ones, L asiure you — -- At first I